Archaeological Remains from the First Temple Period found on the Temple Mount

 In an Israel Antiquities Authority excavation evidence was uncovered of prehistoric man’s existence in Jerusalem.
 During a routine archaeological inspection by the Antiquities Authority of the Ramat Rachel construction project in the Arnona neighborhood of Jerusalem, prehistoric remains were exposed that date to the Middle Paleolithic Age (200,000 – 50,000 BP).

 Noha Sa’id-Aga, an archaeologist and inspector with the Antiquities Authority, uncovered a large concentration of stone tools that were used hundreds of thousands of years ago by prehistoric man.
-In the wake of the discovery an archaeological excavation was conducted there for more than a week during which hundreds of tools were collected that date to the Middle Paleolithic Age (200,000 – 50,000 BP).
+In the wake of the discovery, an archaeological excavation was conducted there for more than a week during which hundreds of tools have collected that date to the Middle Paleolithic Age (200,000 – 50,000 BP).

 Olive Press Uncovered in Northern Israel

 During the second Lebanon War, in the course of the construction of a new neighborhood next to the settlement of Allone Abba, inspectors of the Antiquities Authority were surprised to discover a beautiful olive press installed inside of a rock-hewn cave.
 The olive press was used more than 2,000 years ago for the industrial production of olive oil.
 A stone seal with a drawing of a bird and an olive branch was discovered on the floor of the cave.

 The finds from the olive oil plant indicate that it was first used in the Hellenistic period (4th-1st centuries BCE) and continued to operate in the Early Roman period (1st century CE).
 Bone spoons used for scooping up the olive paste from the basin and a stone seal engraved with a bird and an olive branch, whose purpose has yet to be ascertained, were found on the floor of the cave.